Learning SEO is something anyone can do. And the best part is you can do it mostly on your own as long as you know where to begin.

 The problem with SEO is you can’t go to any school to learn it (unless you live in certain parts of the US).
 The internet is your oyster, but first you need to find your oyster knife.
 It can be difficult for beginners to know where to start.
 Moreover, not everything you read on the web is noteworthy or truly helpful in teaching you how to SEO.

 Nevertheless, the courses below are your best bet at a complete education.
 Decide how fast you want to become good, but don’t rely on a single class to teach you all there is to know.
 Some of these courses even offer a certificate or diploma when you graduate, so you’ll have a better chance at getting hired in the field or attracting clients.

-31. How to Make Infographics – Even though this course is SEO-adjacent as well, you will learn that the infographic is yet another form of content that attracts traffic and attention, and is one of the greatest ways of producing added value and conveying information or a message.
-James Agate’s course teaches you how to create infographics, how to write for them, how to get ideas and do research, and even how to promote them in a successful campaign.
+40. How to Make Infographics – Even though this guide is SEO-adjacent as well, you will learn that the infographic is yet another form of content that attracts traffic and attention, and is one of the greatest ways of producing added value and conveying information or a message.
+This article will provide you with the basic steps and know-how of creating engaging and shareable infographics.

 Some people find it easier to learn visually.
 Luckily, the world of SEO learning is filled with such opportunities, and I have selected some of the best resources you can get your eyes on.

 It might be best to stay away from webinars or classes you can simply find on YouTube or other free video platforms, because they are harder to vet, and may advise you to practice gray, or even black hat SEO techniques.
 However, I do mention a couple of YouTube resources below that have been posted by good names from SEO, so they are definitely useful and will teach you plenty effective things.